-He was introduced to metal detecting by a friend who was a fellow police officer on Serlin’s SWAT team.
+He was introduced to metal detecting as a hobby by a friend who was a fellow police officer on Serlin’s SWAT team.
 Serlin observed there are a lot of veterans and retired first responders active in the metal detecting community.

 “I think it’s all about mindfulness,” he said.
 “I was talking to my PTSD doctor, about how going out and metal detecting brings you to places far away from those issues.
 You get focused on the sounds, the area you’re working — you’re concentrating, you escape the thoughts that could be going through your mind.”